The Correct Way to Hand Stretch Wrap a Pallet (and why it’s so important)

 - The load should be locked firmly on to the pallet

 Did you know over 50% of damage is due to ineffective pallet wrapping?

-It’s impossible to achieve the same results wrapping a pallet by hand compare to a machine.
+It’s impossible to achieve the same results wrapping a pallet by hand compared to a machine.
 The reasons for this are:

 • Inconsistent containment force – It’s easier for people to wrap tightly in the middle of a load than the top and the bottom, leaving weak points.

 • A poor load-to-pallet bond – It’s difficult for people to reach the bottom of the load and catch the pallet, and the film always seems to tear anyway.
-Without a proper load-to pallet bond you risk of the load sliding off its pallet during transit.
+Without a proper load-to pallet bond, you risk the load sliding off its pallet during transit.